Abraham ibn Ezra: Poetry

 There are a great many other poems by Ibn Ezra, some of them religious and some secular – about friendship, wine, didactic or satirical.
 Like his friend Yehuda Halevi, he used the Arabic poetic form of Muwashshah.
+Part of his introduction to his exegesis on Exodus is a riddle written in verse.

 Legacy

 The crater Abenezra on the Moon was named in honor of Ibn Ezra.

 Robert Browning's poem "Rabbi ben Ezra", beginning "Grow old along with me/The best is yet to be", is derived from a meditation on Ibn Ezra's life and work that appeared in Browning's 1864 poetry collection Dramatis Personæ.

 Burial

 According to Jewish tradition, Abraham ibn Ezra was buried in Cabul in the Lower Galilee alongside Judah Halevi.
+Others contend that he was buried in Vienna - his last known verifiable reidence.